This post is about how to create a target profile of who to network with during job search.

 You know the companies.
 They are your target companies.
 And you have to have a nice long list of them.
 Need help creating a list of target companies?

-Your effort should include a plan to target fellow job seekers who fit your profile.
+Your effort should include a plan to identify fellow job seekers who fit your target profile.
 But, more important, focus a big chunk of time on the tougher and more valuable targets.
 Your career and social networking effort should include targeting employed people.

-And here’s what the profile looks like when you are done:
+And here’s what the target profile looks like when you are done:

 So now you have a plan.
 And a purpose to your career and social networking activity.
 If you choose to create a target profile, that is.
 And decide to focus your efforts on these people.
 Not just those who walk in front of you at a networking event.